JEAN PIERRE TO ATTEND DINNER CURATED 6.28.15

 After three successful projects, the pilot for a new incarnation of 21 Artists will take place in Chicago and London in partnership with Chicago-based organization, The Simple Good.
 The project provides opportunities for artists to connect on either side of the Atlantic, contributing to a global conversation about place, identity and preconceived notions about of what life is like in these two cities.

-aims to challenge perceptions particular places hold, combining the verbiage used by many when describing what its like in their locale, over here, with ideas related to attitudes or stereotypes that adopt from what we overhear from others albeit our peers, families, the media or film and television.
-This partnership between 21 Artists and The Simple Good brings together artists from two distinct cities on either side of the Atlantic to share inspiration about what the simple good means for their city to make reciprocal work for a touring exhibition and workshop series.
+The title OVERHE(a)R(e) aims to challenge perceptions particular places hold, combining the verbiage used by many when describing what it’s like in their locale, ‘over here’, with ideas related to attitudes or stereotypes that adopt from what we ‘overhear’ from others albeit our peers, families, the media or film and television.
+This partnership between 21 Artists and The Simple Good brings together artists from two distinct cities on either side of the Atlantic to share inspiration about what the ‘simple good’ means for their city to make reciprocal work for a touring exhibition and workshop series.
 Ten artists from London and eleven artists from Chicago were paired together to collaborate on the ideas and inspiration that formed the basis of OVERHE(a)R(e).

 December 12th- Chicago Exhibition, Aplomb Gallery